 - Include necessary header files

-includes to provide the necessary functions to work with vectors in cpp. - Declare variables
+iostreamis used for input/output operations.vectorincludes to provide the necessary functions to work with vectors in cpp. - Declare variables

-to store the entered elements. - Take input from the user
+Declarento store the number of elements.
+Create a vector of data typeintnamedvect1to store the entered elements. - Take input from the user

-times.
-Within each iteration, read an element from the user and store it in theelement
+Use aforloop to iteratentimes.
+Within each iteration, read an element from the user and store it in theelementvariable.
+Add theelementto thevect1using thepush_back()function. - Print the vector elements

-to display the elements.
+Use anotherforloop to iterate through the vectorvect1to display the elements.

 Code :